0x33c0unt/WindowManager/README.md

 - On the very first run, It asks for running on startup.
 In case of yes response, puts "WindowManager" key to "\HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run" and sets it value to executable path.
 - Checks any other instance running.
 - Works by setting a callback for mouse and keyboard events.
-- Disables windows notification beep sound by setting a registry value at "AppEvents\Schemes\Apps\\.Default\\.Default\\.Current".
-- Disables window events while moving and resizing to prevent any kind of misclicks.
+- Cancels mouse clicks to prevent misclicks while moving/resizing.
 - Exits from full screen on move/resize events.
 - Has a config file with 3 options